gurodrigues-dev/hackagon-back/README.md

 ## 💁‍♀️ How to use

-- Connect to your Railway project `railway link`
-- Start the development server `railway run go run main.go`
+- Description of how to use

 ## 📝 Notes